Boutique hotels are some of the best places to stay when traveling.

 1. Smaller in size

-Boutique hotels are usually small in size, anywhere around 10 to 150 rooms and suites available in the property.
+Boutique hotels are usually small in size, anywhere around 10 to 100 rooms (max 150 rooms).
+Plus, there are also suites available on the property.

 2. Unique in character